-If no argument is specified, the conan link command will try to use a .conan/layouts/default layout from the local cache.
+If no argument is specified, the conan editable add command will try to use a .conan/layouts/default layout from the local cache.

-You can switch layout files by passing a different argument to new calls to conan link.
+You can switch layout files by passing a different argument to new calls to conan editable add.